pulp-platform/FlooNoC/README.md

 ### Pre-requisites

 FlooNoC uses [bender](https://github.com/pulp-platform/bender) to manage its dependencies and to automatically generate compilation scripts.
-Further `Python >= 3.8` is required with the packages listed in `requirements.txt`.
+Further `Python >= 3.10` is required to install the generation framework.

 ### Simulation
 Currently, we do not provide any open-source simulation setup.
 Internally, the FlooNoC was tested using QuestaSim, which can be launched with the following command: